smishra2818/move_atp/introduction/introduction.md

 * You will need an account that allows you to create a VCN, up to two cores of compute, and up to three cores of   Autonomous Database.
 If this is an instructor-led workshop an account will be provided to you.
 * Knowledge of network concepts
 * Knowledge of database concepts

-*This is the "fold" - below items are collapsed by default*

 In general, the Introduction does not have Steps.